MeetMyCode/HydroWatch/README.md

 ## Is it fully working yet?

-No.
+Almost there....

 ## What technologies have been used?

-HTML, CSS3/SCSS, Angular 8, Bootstrap 4.
-Node.js is intended to be used for the web server.
+HTML, CSS3, Javascript, JQuery, Bootstrap 4.
+Node.js for the web server.

 ## ScreenShots

+Image to be updated - below is an older version.

 ![alt text](https://github.com/MeetMyCode/HydroWatch/blob/master/src/assets/Images/HydroWatchCoverImage.png "HydroWatch")